tasxatzial/exercism-problem-specifications/exercises/matrix/description.md

 Given a string representing a matrix of numbers, return the rows and columns of that matrix.

+## Example

-So given a string with embedded newlines like:
+Given the following string with embedded newlines:

 ```text
 9 8 7